 User experience in medical software projects

-What I am going to do here is to discuss the challenges user experience design in medical software faces while designing for health information technology.
-And it is the insufficient understanding by IT people of how health systems operate and how healthcare specialists work which is the first and most significant of them.
+Why am I telling the story as an introduction to an article whose subject does not concern radiology?
+But the user experience in medical software?
+What I am going to do here is to discuss the challenges user experience design in medical software faces.
+While designing for health information technology.
+And it is the insufficient understanding by IT people of how health systems operate.
+And how healthcare specialists work which is the first and most significant of them.

-The amount of work spent in front of the screen added up to two hours per every hour dedicated to addressing a patient face-to-face (Why Doctors Hate Their Computers | The New Yorker [1]).
+Emphatically, the amount of work spent in front of the screen added up to two hours per every hour dedicated to addressing a patient face-to-face (Why Doctors Hate Their Computers | The New Yorker [1]).
 What could be the reason?
-The software developed for healthcare institutions has to answer the needs of multiple stakeholders.
-Employers, insurance companies, pharmaceutical firms, the government.
-Patients and physicians often land at the end of this “food chain” and hardly ever have a say in that matter.
+Important to realize, that the software developed for healthcare institutions has to answer the needs of multiple stakeholders.
+Employers, insurance companies, pharmaceutical firms, and the government.
+To conclude, patients and physicians often land at the end of this “food chain”.
+Hardly ever have a say in that matter.

 Let’s be honest.
 User experience in medical software has never been high on the list of priorities for the persons making decisions about software purchases for healthcare institutions.